hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 ### Add Non-Replicated Volume to Remote Copy Group

-To add a non-replicated volume to an existing remote copy group, `allowMutations: description` at minimum must be enabled within the `StorageClass`.
+To add a non-replicated volume to an existing remote copy group, `allowMutations: description` at minimum must be defined within the `StorageClass`.
 Refer to [Remote Copy with Peer Persistence Replication](#remote_copy_with_peer_persistence_synchronous_replication_parameters) for more details.

 Edit the non-replicated PVC and annotate the following parameters: